Bernard Claverie: Distinctions

 Bernard Claverie is Commander of the Ordre des Palmes académiques (French Order of Academic Palms) since 2022 (Knight in 2003, Officer in 2019).

 In 2019, he reviewed the medal of honor of the Region Nouvelle Aquitaine.
 He has received several honors from the NATO Science and Technology Organization.

 On October 7, 2021, he was elected as an associated member of the Académie nationale des sciences, belles-lettres et arts de Bordeaux (National Academy of Sciences, Art and Literature of Bordeaux).

+On December 7, 2023, he was elected resident member in chair no. 5, left vacant by the death of Jacques Valade, whose eulogy he delivered at his formal reception held at the Hôtel de l'Academie, on December 5, 2024.

+On November 5, 2025, he was elected as an academician in the college of free members of the Académie_nationale_de_chirurgie (National Academy of Surgery - France), with a public reception held on December 3, 2025, at the Academic Senate in Paris."

 Private life

 Born in a modest family of small traders and craftsmen, Bernard Claverie was raised in a great musical tradition.
 His mother, Josette Herald (1933-2022), was first prize for violin in the music and declamation competition of the Leopold-Bellan Association (higher level, 1950, Paris), and his father, Robert Claverie (1928-1997) was first prize for trumpet (1949) then prize for excellence (1950) from the Bordeaux music conservatory.
+After extracurricular training at the Bordeaux Conservatory of Music, where he learned to play the cornet, BC practiced this instrument as an amateur musician (OST).

 Bernard Claverie is married to Véronika, and has two adult daughters : Camille and Cécile.
 In his spare time, he lives in the Pyrenees mountains, in the Aspe Valley.